cksystemsteaching/selfie/book.md

 `addi rd,rs1,imm`: `rd = rs1 + imm; pc = pc + 4` with `-2^11 <= imm < 2^11`

 Let us go through that line step by step.
 First of all, the string "addi" is actually a *mnemonic* (the first "m" is not pronounced) which obviously helps us recognize which instruction we are dealing with.
+Next to the `addi` mnemonic are the parameters of the instruction.
+The first two parameters, `rd` and `rs1`, are placeholders for any of the 32 general-purpose registers of the CPU such as `zero`, `t0`, and `t1` in the above examples.
+The third parameter `imm` is obviously the immediate value.

+Most importantly, everything to the left of the colon ":" is *syntax*, that is, just notation while everything to the right of the colon ":" is *semantics*, that is, the actual meaning of the instruction.
+As we already saw in the above examples, the CPU performs the assignment `rd = rs1 + imm` with two registers `rd` and `rs1` and an immediate value `imm` between -2^11^ and 2^11^-1.
+After that, as indicated by the semicolon ";" the CPU increments the program counter `pc` by 4 (bytes) to prepare executing the instruction stored in memory at address `pc + 4` right after the current instruction stored in memory at address `pc`.
+The `pc` is incremented by 4 because each instruction is encoded in 32 bits and thus occupies exactly 4 bytes in memory.

+Data flow and control flow.

+State transition.

+Assembly code versus binary code.

 Ok, but why is the `imm` value called immediate anyway?